nudam00/WooCommerceBot/README.md

 # WooCommerce bot and scraping
-A program that writes product names with prices to an Excel file and buys the item depending on the WooCommerce configuration.
+Program which writes product names with prices to an Excel file and buys the item depending on the WooCommerce configuration.
 Bachelor's thesis program.

 ## sraping.py
 Extracts product names with prices from a specific category and saves the result to an Excel file.